CMPE482-Spring2017-Bogazici/course-description/README.md

 ### Workflow for Assignment and Project Submissions

 Assignments will be submitted via github, using git and the free github education service.
-Make sure you have a github account.

-Make sure your account name is properly displayed (such as Ahmet Mehmet and not ahmtmht)
+Make sure you have an active github account and your name is also properly displayed (such as Ahmet Mehmet (ahmtmht) and not only your account name ahmtmht)

 If you're using GitHub Desktop, these general instructions will help: